IrisTianyuXu/Tianyu-Xu_Individual-Assignment-2/README.md

 ## Reflections
 1. _Which metadata standard did you choose and why?_
   I used the Data Documentation Initiative (DDI) because it is an international and shared standard for describing data, especially by creating interactive codebooks and building question banks.
 3. _Which template/software did you use?_
-   I used the Markdown on GitHub to write the README file.
+   I used the Markdown on GitHub to write the README file as it is the most common used tools to write README files featuring universal compatibility and easy to learn.
    I also used Banner Maker and Shields.io to make banner and badges.
 4. _What was the most challenging part of creating a ReadME file?
 How did you overcome these obstacles?_
    First, although the structure of a README file is clear, it really depend on the file creator about how to present the information, specifically where to use headings, italics and how to create tables to make the study more easy to understand.
    Second, the dataset that I chose has too many variables, so it is a little bit annonying to arrange those variables in tables.
 Besides, for this assignment, it was not always easy to find all the information that I want in a single website.
 I need to look into all the research papers citing this dataset to go back to the original study design.
    Third, it was my first time to use GitHun.
 So I spent some time to figure out how it works.
 I even did not save the work proporly and accidentally lost my first version.
 Therefore, I have to rewrite the whole assignment.
 I know data management is what we have talked about in previous weeks:(